 I have a Master’s Degree in Integrative Psychotherapy (Metanoia Institute/Middlesex University) and a Diploma in Person Centred Counselling (Metanoia Institute).

-I am an Accredited Member of UKCP (United Kingdom Council for Psychotherapy) and a Senior Accredited Member of BACP (British Association for Counselling and Psychotherapy).
+I am BACP (British Association for Counselling and Psychotherapy) accredited and UKCP (United Kingdom Council for Psychotherapy) registered.
 I adhere to their ethics and am bound by their complaints procedures.

 I also hold a Diploma in Clinical Supervision (Cascade).
 I have completed Levels One and Two in Sensorimotor Psychotherapy and also completed the Advanced Training in Complex Trauma and Dissociation.
 Sensorimotor Psychotherapy is a newer paradigm that directly effects trauma in the body without the need to use touch.
 Clients report an appreciation of its gentle and empowering interventions and its practical approach to internal distress.